MichaelSchmidle/wapps/README.md

 # Why Self-host?

-There are two reasons for self-hosting:
+There are three reasons for self-hosting:

+* Availability: Required functionality not being available as managed services.
 * Cost: Paying substantially more for consuming the software as a service than self-hosting it.
 * Privacy: Not entrusting the provider with sensible data.